-To address the challenges of data exchange and visualization for real-time power system simulations, this paper introduces two open-source packages, DiME and AGVis, which are packages within CURENT LTB as well as independent modules.
+While existing tools can be used for prototyping large-scale power systems, few were made with that express purpose and mind, and thus fail to fit the specific needs of researchers.
+To address the challenges of data exchange and visualization for real-time power system simulations or digital twins, this paper introduces two open-source packages, DiME and AGVis, which are packages within CURENT LTB as well as independent modules.
 The main contribution of this paper is summarized as follows:

-- 1. DiME has been developed to enable high-concurrency, high-volume, and real-time data exchange in large-scale power system simulations using a shared workspace.
-Furthermore, DiME is compatible with multiple programming languages, which allows the application of other power system simulation tools. - AGVis, a geographical visualizer with a "MultiLayer" feature, has been developed to facilitate geographical interpretation of power system simulation results.
-Further, the enhanced AGVis allows not only for real-time visualization for data coming from ANDES, but also for independent use with user-defined data. - 3.
-This work demonstrates not only the federal use of ANDES, DiME and AGVis for real-time, closed-loop virtual power grid simulation at a large-scale, but also the use of AGVis for user-provided data and multienergy systems.
-These demonstrations show how AGVis and DiME can both quickly and conveniently provide geographical visualizations for interpreting simulation results rather than pure numeric output.
+- DiME has been developed to enable high-concurrency, high-volume real-time data exchange in large-scale power system simulations using a shared workspace.
+Furthermore, DiME is compatible with multiple programming languages, which allows the application of other power system simulation tools. - 2) AGVis, a geographical visualizer with a "MultiLayer" feature, has been developed to facilitate geographical interpretation of power system simulation results.
+Further, the enhanced AGVis allows not only for real-time visualization for data coming from ANDES, but also for independent use with user-defined data. - 3) This work demonstrates not only the federal use of ANDES, DiME and AGVis for real-time, closed-loop virtual power grid simulation at a large-scale, but also the use of AGVis for user-provided data and multi-energy systems.
+These demonstrations show how AGVis and DiME can both quickly and conveniently provide easily interpretable visualizations for interpreting power systems beyond just the data output by a simulation.